daarnolducsd/ep5book/docs/02-week2.md

 $$
 :::

 Let's talk about each of these terms independently.
 "Access" depends on the fraction of students enrolled in a school that come from low-income backgrounds, or Q1.
 There is potential for schools with high access to have large impacts on intergenerational mobility.
 But this might not necessarily be true.
-For example, some work has found while for profit colleges tend to admit disadvantaged individuals, the outcomes for these individuals tend to be poor.[@deming2013profit] Therefore, even though the Access rate might be high, these schools will not tend to promote intergenerational mobility.
+For example, some work has found while for profit colleges tend to admit disadvantaged individuals, the outcomes for these individuals tend to be poor (See Deming, Goldin and Katz 2013).[@deming2013profit] Therefore, even though the Access rate might be high, these schools will not tend to promote intergenerational mobility.
 The reason is due to the second term: Success.
 This measures the fraction of students from low-income backgrounds that reach the top quintile of earnings.

 Intuitively, we can interpret the mobility rate as the fraction of students that are from low-income backgrounds that reach high income at a school.
 For example, if 10 percent of a school's enrollment comes from a low-income background, and half of these students end up in the top quintile of earnings, then that means 5 percent (overall) of the student body came from low-income backgrounds and achieved high income.
 This number is equal to the school's mobility rate ($\text{mobility rate}=0.10 \cdot 0.50 =0.05$).